passthefist/python_workspace/Readme.md

 in your workspace with `python 1_hello_world.py`.
 This command tells Python to run the `1_hello_world.py` program.
 Read through the code in the file and try to match it to the output.

+Then, run the `guess_the_number.py` program.
+This is a guess the number game, where you have to guess a secret number.
+Opening it in an editor and looking through the code might be intimidating to start, but by the end you'll be able to understand how it works by using the other examples to help.

 ## Next Steps ##

 You've now set up everything you need to write and run Python programs.
 Before starting on your project,